New Hampshire primary results for 2024 Republican election

 Who is the winner of the Democratic primary?

 The Democratic Party says it won't be awarding any delegates from Tuesday's primary, following a dispute with New Hampshire officials about the timing of the state's election.
-Mr. Biden was not on the ballot, though his supporters did launch a write-in campaign.
-At 8:20 p.m., CBS News projected Mr. Biden will win the New Hampshire primary.
+President Biden was not on the ballot, though his supporters did launch a write-in campaign.
+At 8:20 p.m.
+ET, CBS News projected Mr. Biden would win the New Hampshire primary.

 The Democratic National Committee decided last year to schedule South Carolina and several other states ahead of New Hampshire, which has had a law on the books since 1975 calling for its primary to be held at least seven days before any other.
 New Hampshire Gov. Chris Sununu adhered to that law and scheduled the primary for Jan.
 23, ahead of the planned South Carolina Democratic primary on Feb.
 3.